 An often overlooked way to protect habitat is simply to respect every existing habitat.
-This means staying on marked trails so delicate plants are not crushed, picking up all litter and not fiddling with new buds or growth on nearby trees or shrubs.
+This means staying on marked trails so delicate plants are not crushed, picking up all litter including something as small and seemingly harmless as discarded gum, and not fiddling with new buds or growth on nearby trees or shrubs.
 Flowers should be allowed to bloom rather than be picked, and pets and children should be carefully supervised so they do not accidentally damage habitat.

 Easy Ways to Protect Bird Habitat